Oružjem Protivu Otmičara: History

-Due to the popularity of the album, the debut was rereleased on CD and a remixed version of the second album was released under the name BarbieMix.
-However, Draga Antov joined Veliki Prezir and the band ceased to exist.
-Pavković formed the band Kineska Kreda, and Dragana Mrkajić started working in the Zeleno Zvono club.
-Soon, the two returned to the original idea of the band, and with Kineska Kreda bassist Aleksandar Tolimir and drummer Marko Živković reformed the band.
-The new lineup recorded the album Komadić koji nedostaje (The Missing Piece), which got the name after the book by Shel Silverstein, and the cover of the album is the one used as the book cover.
-The album featured guest appearances by Kanal Tvid member Miša Grujić and Alek Aleksov on keyboards, Bajaga i Instruktori member Miroslav Cvetković did percussion and Vlada Negovanović, who was also the album producer, recorded acoustic guitar parts.
-The band's recognizable style was now completed with string sections.
-The song "Traži me" ("Look for Me") featured the lyrics from a poem by Miroslav Antić, and the song "Voajer" ("Voyeur") was written by Dragana Mrkajić.
-The band disbanded in 1999, during the NATO bombing of Yugoslavia.
-The band's songs "Mladiću moj", "Ptica" and "1000" appeared on the various artists compilation Recordings.

 2000s

-The comeback album Maštoplov (Dreammachine) presented a new vocalist, Ivana Cvejin, who was at the time a high school graduate.
-The album featured the cover version of the song "Budi tu" ("Be There") and a rerecorded version of the track "Voajer".
 The lineup stopped performing in 2004, and the band was inactive until 2007, when the new lineup which, beside Pavković, included Zarko Dunić (bass), Ivana Radmanovac (guitar, vocals) and Srđan Dević (drums), released the album Znaš ko te pozdravio?
-(Do You Know Who Sends His Greetings?).
+(You Know Who Greeted You ?).
 The album featured the cover version of Slađana Milošević song "Miki, Miki".
 On May 9, 2008, the band performed as an opening act for The Damned in Novi Sad.

 In 2009, Multimedia Records released a compilation album Groovanje devedesete uživo featuring a live recording of the band's song "Dobra ideja" (released on the compilation as "Good Idea"), recorded live at the Belgrade KST on November 11, 1995.

 2010s

 In June 2010, the lineup changed, featuring new bass guitarist Marko Čokulov and vocalist Jovana Oljača, and the band started working on a new studio release.
 In 2014, the band released the single "Panika" ("Panic").